Where the Sea Holds Us (2026)

 Handmade seaweed paper (Busan, Korea); surface erosion using Mediterranean seawater.

-Developed within the tomb tower during the La Napoule residency, the work is positioned above the tombs of Henry and Marie Clews, whose remains lie apart, in anticipation of reunion.
-Conceived as a portal, the work emerged from a vision of passage—one in which love moves across distance, between bodies, and across time.
+Developed within the tomb tower during the La Napoule residency, the work is positioned above the tombs of Henry and Marie Clews, whose remains lie apart in anticipation of reunion.
+Conceived as a portal, the installation emerges from a vision of passage—across distance, between bodies, and through time.

-A reflective surface, activated by seawater, forms a shifting threshold—between absence and presence, between what appears and what withdraws.
-Within this space, a quiet gesture of transmission is embedded—carrying love across temporal distance, toward Henry and Marie, and the possibility of their reunion.
+A reflective surface, activated by seawater, forms a shifting threshold between absence and presence, between what appears and what withdraws.
+Within this space, a quiet gesture of transmission is embedded—extending across temporal distance, toward Henry and Marie, and the possibility of their reunion.

-The installation unfolds not as a narrative, but as a system: dispersed elements held in relation through reflection, moisture, and light.
-Handmade seaweed paper extends this field, introducing oceanic matter into the space and carrying a quiet continuity between bodies, environments, and memory.
+The installation unfolds not as a narrative, but as a system: dispersed elements held in relation through reflection, moisture, and light, forming a shifting field of connection across the space.
+Handmade seaweed paper—prepared in advance of the residency in collaboration with my husband, Adrian—extends this field, introducing marine material into the space and carrying a quiet continuity between bodies, environments, and memory.

-This work continues an inquiry into distributed forms—where connection persists without proximity, and a whole emerges through its fragments.
-It gestures toward ecological systems, where relation unfolds beneath the surface of the visible.
+This work continues an inquiry into distributed forms, where connection persists without proximity and a whole emerges through fragments.
+It gestures toward ecological systems, where relation persists beneath the surface of the visible.

 Henry Clews’ tomb